 Extracting a problematic tooth eliminates the issue, but it opens the door to a new list of complications.
 Every tooth is essential to healthy, functional smile.
 When even one is missing, it increases your risk of tooth decay, gum disease, and additional missing teeth.
 Instead, it’s better to save your tooth with a root canal.

-There isn’t a set fee for the procedure because the cost is based on your specific treatment plan.
-We’ll provide you with an estimate during your initial consultation and discuss your payment options, like using your dental insurance.
-A member of our team will work on your behalf with your insurance carrier to maximize your benefits to lower your out-of-pocket costs.
+Are you in need of root canal therapy?
+While you might understand how this procedure can save a tooth, you’re likely wondering how much it’ll cost.
+Since the price is based on your specific treatment plan, you won’t expect to find a set fee.
+Our team will provide you with an estimate during your initial consultation and discuss your payment options, like using your dental insurance.
+We can also work on your behalf with your insurance carrier to maximize your benefits to lower your out-of-pocket expenses.
+Read on to learn more about the cost of a root canal in Weatherford!

 If you have a damaged or infected tooth, your dentist in Weatherford can save your smile with root canal therapy.
 Contact our office today to schedule your consultation.